-• Archery-Students are instructed in the proper and safe use of a bow, followed by a chance to practice their marksmanship.

-• Canoeing-Students are taught basic canoeing skills including parts of the canoe, paddling strokes and water safety.
-Students are then given a chance to practice in our lake.

-• Cookout-Students will have the opportunity to participate in a campfire cookout.

-• Fire Building-Students discuss fire safety, types of fires, and the components of a fire.
-Students are then put into groups and are given the opportunity to build their own campfire.

-• Orienteering-Students are instructed in using a compass and/or reading a map.
-Students then complete various exercises and/or courses depending upon time and their skill level.

-• Service Project-Students will have the opportunity to serve the Lord at camp by participating in a service project at Camp Lone Star and learning to be stewards of the environment around them.
-The projects vary and may include campus clean-up, hauling wood, raking and clearing brush from trails, or beautification of campfire worship sites.
+- Canoeing-Students are taught basic canoeing skills including parts of the canoe, paddling strokes and water safety.
+Students are then given a chance to practice in our lake. - Cookout-Students will have the opportunity to participate in a campfire cookout. - Fire Building-Students discuss fire safety, types of fires, and the components of a fire.
+Students are then put into groups and are given the opportunity to build their own campfire. - Orienteering-Students are instructed in using a compass and/or reading a map.
+Students then complete various exercises and/or courses depending upon time and their skill level. - Service Project-Students will have the opportunity to serve the Lord at camp by participating in a service project at Camp Lone Star and learning to be stewards of the environment around them.
+The projects vary and may include campus clean-up, hauling wood, raking and clearing brush from trails, or beautification of campfire worship sites. - Wilderness Survival-Students are taught basic skills needed to survive in the outdoors, which could include building shelters, finding water, signaling for help, & basic wilderness first-aid.

-• Tomahawks-Students are instructed in the fundamentals of tomahawk throwing and have the opportunity to practice their skills at our Camp Lone Star tomahawk range.

-• Wilderness Survival-Students are taught basic skills needed to survive in the outdoors, which could include building shelters, finding water, signaling for help, & basic wilderness first-aid.
+CHALLENGE COURSE

-In small groups\\ students are put through a series of warm-up exercises, initiatives, and debriefing conversations to work on and develop the group goal.
+In small groups students are put through a series of warm-up exercises, initiatives, and debriefing conversations to work on and develop the group goal.